deeplearning4j/deeplearning4j/glossary.md

 "A probability density essentially says "for a given variable (e.g. radius) what, at that particular value, is the likelihood of encountering an event or an object (e.g. an electron)?"
 So if I'm at the nucleus of a atom and I move to, say, one Angstrom away, at one Angstrom there is a certain likelihood I will spot an electron.
 But we like to not just ask for the probability at one point; we'd sometimes like to find the probability for a range of points: What is the probability of finding an electron between the nucleus and one Angstrom, for example.
 So we add up ("integrate") the probability from zero to one Angstrom.
 For the sake of convenience, we sometimes employ "normalization"; that is, we require that adding up all the probabilities over every possible value will give us 1.00000000 (etc)." *[--u/beigebox](https://www.reddit.com/r/explainlikeimfive/comments/yy7tv/eli5_probability_density_function/)*

+### <a name="distribution">Probability Distribution</a>

+A probability distribution is a mathematical function and/or graph that tells us how likely something is to happen.

+So, for example, if you're rolling two dice and you want to find the likelihood of each possible number you can get, you could make a [chart that looks like this](https://upload.wikimedia.org/wikipedia/commons/1/12/Dice_Distribution_%28bar%29.svg).
+As you can see, you're most likely to get a 7, then a 6, then an 8, and so on.
+The numbers on the left are the percent of the time where you'll get that value, and the ones on the right are a fraction (they mean the same thing, just different forms of the same number).
+The way that it you use the distribution to find the likelihood of each outcome is this:

+There are 36 possible ways for the two dice to land.
+There are 6 combinations that get you 7, 5 that get you 6/8, 4 that get you 5/9, and so on.
+So, the likelihood of each one happening is the number of possible combinations that get you that number divided by the total number of possible combinations.
+For 7, it would be 6/36, or 1/6, which you'll notice is the same as what we see in the graph.
+For 8, it's 5/36, etc. etc.

+The key thing to note here is that the sum of all of the probabilities will equal 1 (or, 100%).
+That's really important, because it's absolutely essential that there be a result of rolling the two die every time.
+If all the percentages added up to 90%, what the heck is happening that last 10% of the time?

+So, for more complex probability distributions, the way that the distribution is generated is more involved, but the way you read it is the same.
+If, for example, you see a [distribution that looks like this](https://upload.wikimedia.org/wikipedia/commons/8/8c/Standard_deviation_diagram.svg), you know that you're going to get a value of μ 40% (corresponding to .4 on the left side) of the time whenever you do whatever the experiment or test associated with that distribution.

+The percentages in the shaded areas are also important.
+Just like earlier when I said that the sum of all the probabilities has to equal 1 or 100%, the area under the curve of a probability distribution has to equal 1, too.
+You don't need to know why that is (it involves calculus), but it's worth mentioning.
+You can see that the graph I linked is actually helpfully labeled; the reason they do that is to show you that you what percentage of the time you're going to end up somewhere in that area.

+So, for example, about 68% of the time, you'll end up between -1σ and 1σ.

 ### <a name="reconstructionentropy">Reconstruction Entropy</a>
 After applying Gaussian noise, a kind of statistical white noise, to the data, this [objective function](#objectivefunction) punishes the network for any result that is not closer to the original input.
 That signal prompts the network to learn different features in an attempt to reconstruct the input better and minimize error.